joymon/Demo-ASPNetIntergationTest/README.md

 # Deployment

 ## Development
--   Automatically after each each from AppVeyor
+-   Automatically after each build from AppVeyor

 ## Production
 - Create a release.
-- Release create a tag and Travis CI will release when there is a tag.
+- Release create a tag.
+Travis CI will release when there is a tag.

 # Hosting
 - Development [https://joymon.github.io/JoymonOnline.In/](https://joymon.github.io/JoymonOnline.In/)